 That yielding texture makes them particularly sensitive to travel since they split and spoil quickly when not handled with kid gloves, a fact that makes fresh figs even more seductive and finding a source for locally grown ones worth the effort.

-Not for long!
 Fresh figs wait for no one, so plan on eating them within a day or two of buying them.
-They keep best at room temperature with plenty of air circulating around them.
+They keep the best at room temperature with plenty of air circulating around them.
 They will keep a bit longer in the refrigerator, but chilling detracts a bit from their full flavor, so try to avoid it.